 Screening consists in running the direct forecast model, plus one or several calls to the observation operators, followed by the first guess check, the quality control and the thinning of the observations.
 One usually separates 3D-screening (where only the initial model state is read and observation operators are called once), from 4D-screening where the full forecast is actually computed and observation operators are called in the middle of each timeslot.
 In 3D-screening all the observations are considered as co-located in time, while in 4D-screening, the observations are distributed into timeslots (for example 1 hour timeslots in the operational model).
-A comparison can be done between the screening and FULL-POS for the code architecture: the 3D-screening can be compared to an "in-line" version of FULL-POS (NSTOP=0) and the 4D-screening can be compared to an "in-line" version of FULL-POS diagnostics would be called for example once per hour.
+A comparison can be done between the screening and FULL-POS for the code architecture: the 3D-screening can be compared to an "off-line" version of FULL-POS (NSTOP=0) and the 4D-screening can be compared to an "in-line" version of FULL-POS (NSTOP>0) where FULL-POS diagnostics would be called for example once per hour.
 The code architecture of the screening looks like some options of the code architecture of FULL-POS.
 Algorithms require to do interpolations at the locations of observations: there are horizontal and vertical interpolations, and some vertical interpolations routines are used both for FULL-POS and the observation interpolator.

 The screening is implemented only in configuration 1.

-11.2 Basics about the architecture of the screening code.
+12.2 Basics about the architecture of the screening code.

-There are specific set-up routines, in particular under the sequence CNT1 - > SUOBS.
+There are specific set-up routines, in particular under the sequence CNT1 -> SUOBS.
+Under CNT4 one finds routines doing horizontal and vertical interpolations (model data must be interpolated

 Under CNT4 one finds routines doing horizontal and vertical interpolations (model data must be interpolated at the observations locations, and comparison between observations and model data are done at the observations locations).
 The main architecture under CNT4 is: